JulianPitney/Glycine_Transporter-1_Antagonist_Provides_Neuroprotection_in_Vivo_Lightsheet_Analysis/Step1_GenStrokeMask/README.md

 # Lightsheet Deep Learning Analyse
 ## 0. Introduction(What and Why)
 This step is for segmenting the Stroke region in the scans using a convolutional deep learning structure `Bisenet`.
-The identified stroke region will be used
+The identified stroke region will be used for cropping the scans.
+Besides, the stroke volume is also calculated in this step.
 ## 1. Install and Requirements
 * `cd Glycine_Transporter-1_Antagonism_Induced_Neuroprotection_in_Vivo_Lightsheet_Analysis/Step1_GenStrokeMask/requirements`
 * `conda create --name <myenv> --file spec-file.txt` Replace tokens marked as <token> with your own values.